 Having an open wireless network can be a security risk as it may allow anyone who is close enough to your router (e.g. a neighbor or someone war driving) to access your network.
 To make your home wireless network more secure, consider the below suggestions.

 Tip: All of the steps below will require access to the router setup, and we also recommend configuring wireless security over a computer with a wired connection to the router if possible.
 For help entering the router setup, see: How to access a home network router setup or console.

 Close the network

-Select the wireless security method of either WEP or WPA (we suggest WPA or WPA2, which is mentioned further down on this page) and enter a passphrase to generate the keys.
-After enabling security on the router, any wireless device that wants to connect must have the key to connect to your network.
+Select the wireless security method of either WEP, WPA, or WPA2 (we suggest WPA or WPA2, which is mentioned further down on this page) and enter a passphrase to generate the keys.
+After enabling security on the router, any wireless device that wants to connect to the router must have the key to connect to your network.

 Change default password

-Make sure the router password is not still set to the default password.
+Make sure the router password is not using the default password.
 If the default password is being used, it can be easily guessed and give someone access to your router.
-With access to the router setup, which could allow them to change your router settings, including viewing any security keys.
+With access to the router setup, a person could change your router settings, including viewing any security keys.

 If available use WPA, not WEP

-Many routers today will offer two different security schemes: WEP and WPA.
-We recommend WPA security since it is more secure than WEP.
-However, for compatibility with some older devices such as gaming consoles, TiVo, and other network devices may only be able to use WEP, and WEP is better than no security.
+Many routers today will offer two or three different security schemes: WEP, WPA, and WPA2.
+We recommend WPA or WPA2 security since it is more secure than WEP.
+However, for compatibility with some older devices, such as gaming consoles, TiVo, and other network devices, WEP may be the only security option possible to use.
+Using WEP is still better than no security at all.

 Disable remote administration

-After disabled, the router settings can still be changed using any computer connected to the router using a network cable.
+When disabled, the router settings can still be changed using any computer that is directly connected to the router using a network cable.

 Change the default SSID name

 Enable router firewall

-Many routers also have their own firewall that can be enabled.
-If available, we also suggest enabling this feature as it helps add an extra layer of security for your network.
+Many routers also have a firewall that can be enabled.
+If available, we also suggest enabling this feature, as it helps add an extra layer of security to your network.